 Most unpowered gliders can be bought and sold for around the same cost as when they were new.
 There's an active market for good types of gliders, even ones over 40 years old and active competitions all over the world.
 There's more of a risk when buying a less popular type but that should be reflected in the purchase price.

 One issue when buying second hand is that of refinishing.
 Eventually, the gelcoat covering of the wings degrades, mainly due to UV damage, and the wings need refinishing.
 The problem is that the cost of refinishing may be more than the cost of the glider and this dictates the commercial life of the airframe more than factors like fatigue.
-In fact, some major manufacturers have a reputation for not putting much effort into new finishing wings and refinishing may be required within a few years, in this case mainly due to resin shrinkage rather than UV degradation.
+In fact, some major German manufacturers have a reputation for not putting much effort into finishing brand new wings and refinishing may be required within a few years, in this case mainly due to resin shrinkage rather than UV degradation.

 For those who buy a new glider, the choice may be mainly based on what type of flying you want to do.
 If it's competition flying, then the glider type may depend not so much as the type of competition that you want to fly as the region you live and fly in, because some glider types perform better in smoother, weaker conditions than other types which excel in stronger, more turbulent conditions.
 Currently the South Africans have really stirred up the competition scene with the JS1 being the choice of many competitive pilots over the German ASG29 or Ventus 2 or 3 gliders.